-Our new HR Communication 2015 Survey reinforces what I’ve been hearing from employees for years: Employees care about HR topics, but they’re not happy with current communication because it’s too complicated and time-consuming.
+Our study reinforces what I’ve been hearing from employees for years: Employees care about HR topics, but they’re not happy with current communication because it’s too complicated and time-consuming.
 As a result, employees don’t feel confident they have the knowledge to make important decisions.

 If you’re ready to make a change, time is a good place to start.
 Here’s how: